bsmahi/springframework-course/coursemodule5/IntroductionToSpringBoot.md

 ### 2. Standalone Applications

-Spring Boot enables you to construct independent programmes that can be executed using the java -jar command.
+Spring Boot enables you to construct independent programs that can be executed using the java -jar command.
 It comes with an inbuilt servlet container, such as Tomcat or Jetty, which eliminates the need for complicated deployment configurations.

 ### 3. Spring Boot Starters